dmv-sec-workshop/dmv-sec-workshop.github.io/_pages/home.md

 subtitle:
 nav_title: Home
 permalink: /
-description: A workshop to bring together junior professors in the field of medical robotics.
+description: Explore the forefront of security research at our exclusive workshop, uniting aspiring researchers from Washington D.C., Maryland, and Virginia.
 ---

 # Workshop at a Glance